niamhbelton/ResNet18-Spatial-Attention/README.md

 <img src="/images/train_single_plane_command__.png" width="550" height="30"/>

 ### (ii) Testing
+This section outlines how to test the single-plane models.
 The image below outlines the arguments for testing single plane models.
 <img src="/images/test_single_plane_arguments.png" width="650" height="250"/>

 1. task - specify whether the model is training to detect ACL tears, meniscus tears or abnormalities.
 This must be equal to 'abnormal', 'acl' or 'meniscus'.